bwsw/cloudstack-ui/docs/source/CSUI-Images.rst

 #.
 Zone * - Choose the zone where you want the template to be available.

 #.
 Group - Select a group from the drop-down list.
-The list of groups is managed by Administrator.
+The list of groups is managed by Administrator in the `configuration file <https://github.com/bwsw/cloudstack-ui/blob/master/config-guide.md#template-groups>`.
 The group assigned to a template is saved to template tags with the ``csui.template.group`` tag.
 The group can be edited or deleted from the :ref:`Image_Details` from the "Template" tab or by editing or deleting the corresponding tag in the "Tags" tab.

 #.
 Password enabled checkbox - Tick this option if your template has the CloudStack password change script installed.
 That means the VM created on the base of this template will be accessed by a password, and this password can be reset.